coding-dojo-data-science/data-enrichment-wk13-l01-activity/README.md

 >For today’s activity, you are going to be walking through all of the steps required for your first Core assignment, but with a different database.

-1. Fork and clone this GitHub repository using GitHub Desktop
+1. Fork and clone this GitHub repository using GitHub Desktop.
-2. Start Jupyter Notebook server and create  a new Jupyter Notebook for your analysis.
+2. Open the notebook with Jupyter Notebook and create  a new Notebook using dojo-env for your analysis.
-3. Install the included database into your MySQL Server.
+3. Install the included database into your MySQL Server in the Data folder.
 (Double click to open and then run with MySQL Workbench).

 4. Use Reverse Engineering in MySQL Workbench to create an ERD for the Chinook database you just installed.
 	- Save the ERD into your repostory as a png file.
 	- Insert the ERD into a Markdown cell in your notebook using the following syntax (make sure to change FILENAME to match the name of your ERD)